rquarry/vagrant-WazuhServer/README.md

-# This repo is intended to serve as a vagrant build for a Wazuh server host and eventually be a multi-vm envirnment w/ server and agent VM's.

-Multi-Machine Vagrant Environments:
+# What is this?

 This Vagrantfile will create 1 Ubuntu 20.04 VM with Wazuh server installed.
+Future plans are to add multiple agent VM's to demonstrate a small "observability" lab setup.

 * Host1 - wazuh.server.com (192.168.29.2)